trskop/connection-pool/README.md

 then the first thread acquires connection, blocks on `threadDelay` call, but the other thread also acquires connection and prints its output while the first thread is still blocked on `threadDelay`.
-This example demonstrates how connection pool behaves if it reached its capacity and when it has onough free resources.
+This example demonstrates how connection pool behaves if it reached its capacity and when it has enough free resources.